keiji-imai/blog/content/projects/mags/index.md

 We tested the electromagnet under the carbon fiber board and it worked really well.
 We will waterjet the carbon fiber and add spacers for the final assembly.
 {{<youtube uqxEVlV_M6c>}}

+This is our first test with the full software stack.
+The only missing programming component is piece detection.

+{{<youtube ZzmiWle_aWA>}}